 I am an inmate serving time in Ohio for felonious assault and aggravated robbery.
-In 1995 I shot a Canal Fulton, OH police officer after a brief scuffle.
+In 1995, I shot a Canal Fulton, OH police officer after a brief scuffle.
 It’s a moment in time that I deeply regret.
 Not a day goes by where I don’t think about that day.
-As of 2021, I have been incarcerated for 26 years.
+As of 2023, I have been incarcerated for 28 years.

 I created LettersFromChristopher in March 2019 for family and friends.
 It has since grown to draw in a wide audience from around the world.
 I write about what life is like as a prisoner in the United States.

-Since its inception I’ve posted the works of male and female prisoners from around the country, and continue to regularly do so.
+Since its inception, I’ve posted the works of male and female prisoners from around the country, and continue to regularly do so.
 These are the voices of mothers and fathers, daughters and sons.
 I feel it’s important to draw attention to the pressures and struggles of incarceration, and how the system fails and succeeds in this regard.
 You’ll also find the writings of free world citizens who have an interest in helping the incarcerated.

 My name is Felicia.
 I am currently an inmate at Ohio Reformatory for Women.
 I have 14 years left on a 17 year sentence.
 I am a mother of 3 beautiful children, whom you may get to meet through my stories, and I’m learning how to parent from prison.
 Incarceration is something new to me.

 I met Christopher in July 2020.
 When he first told me about LettersFromChristopher, I was amazed, blown away but very intrigued.
 Writing has always been a passion for me, and coming to prison it rapidly became my outlet.
 I just wasn’t clear on how to give it meaning.

 I decided to write for LettersFromChristopher because not many people inquire about women’s penitentiaries.
 I want to educate and help spread awareness about the every day challenges women face behind bars.
 In general, society thinks when you get locked up, your life stops but I’m here to challenge that perception.